-3.3.2 Certificate Revocation Re-key
+3.3.2 Identification and Authentication for Re-key after Revocation for Certificate Revocation Request

 If the subscriber private key needs to be re-keyed due to certificate revocation, the subscriber shall reapply for the certificate with the PublicCA.
 The RA shall perform subscriber identification and authentication for the certificate reapplication in accordance with the regulations in section 3.2.